Naseeruddinmohammed/Notes/README.md

 This is super cool

-### This is code block
+### This is external website
 ```
-This is a code block.
+This is [an example](http://www.google.com/) inline link.

-My name is naseer
+[This link](http://google.com/ "GOOGLE") has a title attribute.

+Links are also auto-detected in text: http://google.com/
 ```

 #### Notes3